 Genzon Golf Club, Shenzhen, China.
 Designer: Neil Haworth, 1995 with 2008 re-design; Course Type: Resort; Par: 72; Length: 7,145 yards; Water Hazards: 12; Fairways: Paspalum; Rough: Paspalum; Greens: Platinum Paspalum, 10' on the stimp.

 Course Overview.
 Neil Haworth put the finishing touches to his re-design in 2008 with the course having originally opened in 1995 and the clearing of trees and foliage, particularly on the front 9, made the course feel a little more open than it was following those original renovations.
 The 7,145 yard par 72 features 4 mid-length par 5s and 3 sub-380 yard par 4s that will appeal to the longer hitters, however with Dragon Lake lurking on many of the holes there's certainly an element of accuracy required to avoid the worst of any trouble.
 Both 9s follow a similar pattern of generally easier holes to allow players to get a decent start to their rounds before the course bites back a little, however in normal conditions the course is scoreable and the par 5s at the 9th, 13th and 17th offer the best eagle opportunities to the more aggressive players.

 Tournament Stats.
-This is the second Shenzhen International, however this course also hosted the 2014 Volvo China Open and both results are included in this week's stats: Current Form | Course Form | First Round Leader | Top 20 Finishes.
+This is the third Shenzhen International, however this course also hosted the 2014 Volvo China Open and those results are also included in this week's stats: Current Form | Course Form | First Round Leader | Top 20 Finishes.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
 2016: Soomin Lee, 100/1; 2015: Kiradech Aphibarnrat, 40/1; 2014 (Volvo China Open): Alexander Levy, 150/1.
-For a summary of winners' odds on the European Tour for the past 5 years based on the 2016 schedule click here.
+For a summary of winners' odds on the European Tour for the past 6 years based on the 2016 schedule click here.